 • hiking: one day climbs of Mt Bisoke (3,711m/12,175ft), Mt Muhabura (4,127m/13,500ft) and Mt Gahinga (3,474m/11,400ft), a two-day climb of Mt Karisimbi (4,507m/14,787ft) and others — for the details and prices see below …

 Jump to a review of Volcanoes National Park hiking …

 You will be trekking on the edge of the national park practically the whole day.
 A rather long day … If it gets too much for you, there are passenger motorcycles and other solutions to give you a little push (this would be a great stretch to do on a mountain bike!).
-Your guide will make the hiking less tedious with amusing stories, he will arrange for you a picnic lunch moment on the way, and give you fresh local snacks to taste.
+Your guide will make the hiking less tedious with amusing stories and give you fresh local snacks to taste.
 Moreover, it’s a special feeling to have six dormant volcanoes above, in front and behind you as you push through the rich agricultural land at their base.

 In terms of the road, there is seldom another option but to follow a wide dirt motorway that connects numerous trading centres.
 The segment you are going to do in the morning includes one uphill stretch but after that the route goes gently downwards, generally speaking.

 2-3 hours down the road you will be invited to meet a colourful traditional healer in a valley just off the beaten path.
 You may have encountered his Ugandan colleague during the Rebellious Cultures trek but it is unlikely to feel too repetitive.
 This man practises different magics … Perhaps you need some for the remaining 6 hours of walking?